-This will be posted electronically in the first week of classes.
+This will be posted electronically on the class D2L site ahead of the first class.
 Students must review the schedule carefully and make sure that readings are completed ahead of the lecture or tutorial where the material will be discussed.